ArdanaLabs/apps-team/front-end/dx.md

     - "Nix works better"
     - Note: I think Nix shells might always have to be bash, for reproducibility.
 What would you like here?
+- Feedback loops
+  * Compile all code
+  * Run all tests
+  * `nix build` for deployment
+  * Set up a local frontend server
 - Staging environments
   * What will they be used for?
 How can we accomplish this?
   * What do we want in staging environments? `development`?
 - PR reviews
   * When you open a PR, ping the relevant parties right away.
 Let's not rely on Github notifications.
+  * I will only do a very rough sniff test.
+Mostly, I want to know what's going on.
+You review each other's code, as thoroughly as possible.
   * Developers start their day with PR reviews, and don't do anything else until all PRs are reviewed
   * I will try to do the same to the extend possible, but keep in mind I have